AceRNorth/gdsims/_sources/tutorials/tutorial3.rst

         0.6    0.8    n
         0.8    0.8    n

 Now we can enter the filepath into the prompt.
 Like with the parameters file, we can use the relative filepath to the ``docs/exercises`` directory.
-If there are no error messages, this will set the coordinates (more information on errors in the User Guide).
+If there are no error messages, this will set the coordinates (more information on errors in the :doc:`../user_guide/custom_set` and :doc:`../user_guide/adv_options` sections of the User Guide).

 We can exit the advanced options and run the program by entering ``0``, which should start outputting day data as in previous runs.